15 Trendy Japanese Beard Styles to Try

 6. Japanese Stubble

-Hiroyuki Sanada is a Japanese actor with astound styling skills.
-It is a 5 o’clock stubble style that is very well-trimmed and looks extraordinary charming.
-Trimmed mustache, beard and slight soul patch giving him a strong and charming statement.
+Hiroyuki Sanada is a Japanese actor with excellent style.
+This is a well-groomed 5 o’clock stubble look that appears especially charming.
+His neatly trimmed mustache, beard, and slight soul patch give him a strong and refined appearance.

 7. Chinstrap Beard

-Kane Watanabe Is also a Japanese well-known actor.
-He is carrying the chin strap beard very elegantly.
-Cheeks are clean-shaven; sideburns are connecting with chin beard through a thin hair strap.
-There is a noticeable soul patch below the lips.
+Ken Watanabe is also a well-known Japanese actor.
+He wears the chinstrap beard very elegantly.
+His cheeks are clean-shaven, and the sideburns connect to the chin beard through a thin strip of hair.
+There is also a noticeable soul patch below the lower lip.

-Those who think Japanese men can’t grow a beard should watch this Japanese old man rocking a shaggy grey beard.
-It gives a rugged old man appearance and shows that Japanese men can rock a beard even when they are old.
+Those who think Japanese men cannot grow a beard should look at this older Japanese man rocking a shaggy gray beard.
+It creates a rugged appearance and proves that Japanese men can wear beards well at any age.

 9. Bald with Unkempt Heavy Stubble

-Baldness is one more thing that should never stop someone from expressing themselves.
-An unkempt heavy stubble is one of the finest beard styles out there but has a special vibe to it when it’s combined with a bald look.
+Baldness should never stop someone from expressing their style.
+Unkempt heavy stubble is one of the finest beard styles out there, and it has a special vibe when paired with a bald head.
 You can never go wrong with this one.

 10. Chin Beard